็ผฉ็ญไฝๆฟๅฎกๆนๆถ้ด๏ผๅ ่ฎธๆดๅค

 Condensed and edited Blog repost from Canadian Chamber of Commerce and Intracorp May 6, 2025.

-While municipal fees and market trends dominate the conversation, stringent building codes have become a silent driver of the housing crisis.
+While municipal fees and market trends dominate the conversation, stringent building codes (and their inherent red tape) have become a silent driver of the housing crisis.
 Modern overregulation has created a "cost-of-delivery" breaking point.

-To isolate the impact of building codes, these figures exclude land, profit, and government fees
+To isolate the impact of building codes, all cost figures below exclude land, profit, and government fees.โโ

 Construction and home building costs today!